chuckrunge/sidacoja/README.md

 Also, the “fire” method returns a RowCache object which can be received by the invoking program.
 A JSON or XML document can then be processed as a POJO, same as a spreadsheet or database table.

     	RowCache cache = sdjc.fire();

+The row cache contains everything that was read from input, and can be used as a Java object.
+A row cache is basically a collection of rows, each of which is a collection of columns.

 An example using all of the above, both required and optional, is shown below.